Eri Tosaka

 Eri Tosaka (登坂 絵莉, Tōsaka Eri) is a Japanese freestyle wrestler.

-Wrestling career
+Background

 She competes in the 48 kg division and won the silver medal in the same division at the 2012 World Wrestling Championships.
 Her performance improved in the 2013 World Wrestling Championships where she won the gold medal after defeating Mayelis Caripá of Venezuela.
 She won the 2016 Rio Olympic gold medal for Women's 48 kg freestyle wrestling by 3-2 decision over Mariya Stadnik of Azerbaijan.
-She was trailing by a point till very late.
-She was successful to convert a take down with two seconds remaining on the clock to win the gold medal bout.
+She was trailing by a point till very late in the match.
+She was successful in converting a takedown with two seconds remaining on the clock to win the gold medal bout.

+She graduated from Shigakkan Uni's Department of health and sports science.
+In 2016, she then went on to Shigakkan University's Graduated school and became a member of the women's wrestling team.

+She started wrestling in elementary school with the Takaoka Junior Class by her father's recommendation who competed and won in the national polity's Greco-Roman wrestling competitions' 48kg weight class.